5 Best Foods for Eyes That Aren’t Carrots

 Better vision begins in the kitchen.
-Put these eye-friendly foods on your plate today.
+Put these helpful foods for eyes on your plate today

 It’s all about inflammation, says Sonya Angelone, R.D., a San Francisco–based dietitian who specializes in inflammatory conditions.
 (Angelone is also a spokesperson for the Academy of Nutrition and Dietetics.)